kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>But there are lots of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
 So the bootcampers are needed; therefore, these algo tests are needed.</p>

 <p>A quick side-note: it must be said that some EXCELLENT coders are coming out of bootcamps.
-I know of two bootcamp grads that got hired by Spotify, one of the hardest places to get a job.</p>
+I know of two bootcamp grads that got hired by <a href="https://spotify.com/">Spotify</a>, one of the hardest places to get a job.</p>

 <p>And Noam Sauer-Utley is a bootcamp grad who's written some of the BEST JavaScript algorithms explanations I've ever read.
 Read more of her stuff <a href="https://medium.com/@noamsauerutley">here</a>.</p>